tamouse/move.com-coding-challenge-001/README.md

 ### Backbone elements

-#### Models

-- Thumb -- which takes care of the individual thumbnail images
-- Property -- which takes care of the AJAX/JSON processing

-#### Collections
+As with most Backbone applications, it starts with an Application View, which keeps track of the other main objects in the system, starting things up, and keeping things going.

+`AppView` contains the `PhotoCollection` which is the image information retrieved from the AJAX call.
+It also instantiates two other views, `ImageView` and `TickerView`:

+- `ImageView` manages the large, "hero" unit view of the gallery.
+This is the currently selected image in the gallery.

-- Ticker -- the collection of thumbnail images
+- `TickerView` manages the thumbnail display.

-#### Views

-- ThumbView -- for each thumbnail
-- TickerView -- for the ticker strip of thumbnails
-- BigImageView -- for the large image
-- DescriptionView -- a description area for the large image
-- PropertyView -- the property description (currently only contains the property id)
+Additionally, `Photo` is the model for holding the thumbnail picture elements, and `PhotoView` is the view that shows them.

 ### Handling AJAX/JSON

-For this application,
-the JSON returned is not directly applicable to a hierarchy of Backbone models, collections, and views.
-I chose to create a special model, `Propery`, that would deal with the AJAX request and take the resulting JSON and populate the Ticker collection with Thumb's from the resulting JSON data.
+For this application, the JSON returned is not directly applicable to a hierarchy of Backbone models, collections, and views.

-As an alternative, I think I could have done this as well from inside the Ticker collection itself, which would have been more cohesive.

-The coupling in this design seems a bit much, actually.
-I think it should be better separated by making more use of events.
+`PhotoCollection` has the method `update`, which performs an AJAX call to the Sinatra server, which returns the JSON data (as was supplied).

+The photos array from the returned data is used to populate the collection by creating new `Photo` models and adding them to the collection.

 ## Front-End Design